AntonOtaner/traffic-manager/README.md

 - Offline user controls

 ## How to run
-1. In the root directory run `npm install`
+1. In the root directory, run `npm install`
 2. Once all packages have installed, run `npm start`
 3. To build the project for production purposes, run `npm build`

 Note: npm can be replaced with yarn if desired.
 Make sure your node version is at leasst 10.0.0.

 ## Credits
-This is a project built for Ericsson by Anton Otaner in Janurary 2021, <antonethem@gmail.com>.
+This is a project built for Ericsson by [Anton Otaner](https://github.com/AntonOtaner) in Janurary 2021, <antonethem@gmail.com>.